-Later, the team has been invited to dine at the home of the HR VP.
-At the end of the dinner, our host took out a revolver and a 9mm round.
-He put the bullet in the barrel, spun that barrel, and asked me to play Russian Roulette (I still wonder why).
+Our team has been invited a few days later to dine at the home of our HR VP.
+At the end of the dinner, our host took out a revolver and a 9mm bullet.
+He put the bullet in the barrel, spun that barrel, and (I still wonder why) asked me to play Russian Roulette.
 Everyone was starring at me.
 After a few seconds of hesitation, I fired to the ceiling.
 Fortunately (for the ceiling and the well-set table beneath it), nothing happened.
-Yet everyone was laughing like crazy (except me).
+Yet everyone (except me) laughed like crazy .

 This taught me two lessons.

-The first lesson is that I had to be very careful with (some) HR VPs as well as with any kind of social pressure.
+The first lesson is that I had to be very careful with (some) HR VPs and with any kind of social pressure.

-The second and most important lesson is about a barbaric term: ergodicity.
+The second and most important lesson concerns a barbaric term: ergodicity.